A stochastic analysis of resource sharing with logarithmic weights: Heavy traffic regime

-\end{theorem} \begin{proof} The proof uses the fact that the load of this system, i.e. the sum of the services to be processed, is the same as for a classical $M/G/1$ FIFO queue for which a classical heavy traffic limit results holds.
-It gives that, for $\bar{\rho}\sim 1$, the relation ${L_{\rho,1}}/{\mu_1}+{L_{\rho,2}}/{\mu_2}\sim X/(1-\bar{\rho})$ holds in distribution for a convenient exponential random variable.
+\begin{pf} The proof uses the fact that the load of this system, that is, the sum of the services to be processed, is the same as for a classical $M/G/1$ FIFO queue for which a classical heavy traffic limit results holds.
+It gives that, for $\bar{\rho}\sim1$, the relation ${L_{\rho,1}}/{\mu _1}+{L_{\rho,2}}/{\mu_2}\sim X/(1-\bar{\rho})$ holds in distribution for a convenient exponential random variable.
 This shows that at least one of the variables must be large.
 Then one considers the process $(L_1(t),L_2(t))$ with initial state given by $(L_{\rho,1},L_{\rho,2})$ so that it is stationary.
-The results of the previous sections show that if the initial state is large, very quickly $L_1$ will be of the order of $L_2^\alpetu$, but since the process is stationary it implies that this is also true for $L_{\rho,1}$ and $L_{\rho,2}^\alpetu$.
+The results of the previous sections show that if the initial state is large, very quickly $L_1$ will be of the order of $L_2^{\alpha^*}$, but since the process is stationary it implies that this is also true for $L_{\rho,1}$ and $L_{\rho,2}^{\alpha^*}$.

 For every $\xi>0$, let $E_{\xi}$ denote, as before, an exponential random variable with parameter $\xi$.
 All the variables used here will be assumed to be independent.
-The workload of the system has the same (invariant) distribution as the workload of an $M/G/1$ queue, with arrival rate $\lambda_1+\lambda_2$ and with the same service distribution as
+The total workload of the system is independent of the service allocation and so has the same (invariant) distribution as the workload of an $M/G/1$ queue, with arrival rate $\lambda_1+\lambda_2$ and with the same service distribution as

-where $B$ is a Bernoulli random variable with parameter $\lambda_1/(\lambda_1+\lambda_2)$.
-Hence, Kingman's heavy traffic result for the workload at equilibrium (see Kingman~\cite{Kingman:05} or Proposition~3.10 of Robert~\cite{Robert}) gives the convergence in distribution
+where $B$ is a Bernoulli random variable with parameter $\lambda _1/(\lambda_1+\lambda_2)$.
+Hence, Kingman's heavy traffic result for the workload at equilibrium (see Kingman~\cite{Kingman05} or Proposition~3.10 of Robert~\cite{Robert}) gives the convergence in distribution

 where $\eta_0$ is the constant given by

 In particular, the family of random variables